-Halfway between Brookings and Bandon, this course is located just inland from the coast (generally affording a bit dryer and clearer conditions) in a scenic wooded valley.
+Halfway between Brookings and Bandon, Cedar Bend Golf Course is located just inland from the coast (generally affording a bit dryer and clearer conditions) in a scenic wooded valley.
 It is a 9-hole public course built around and on top of Cedar Fork Creek.
-It is a generally flat and open course with water being the main issue on most holes.
+Cedar Bend Golf Course is generally flat and open with water being the main issue on most holes.
 The course is a bit rough around the edges, but generally well cared for with great people and worth the price.
 A dual tee box and two-pin system make a different play on the same holes the second time around.
 Flat and easily walkable..

 Opened in 1971.
 Remodeled in 1981 by Ed Giovanetti.

 Back in 1971, there were no courses on the Southern Oregon Coast.
 So a local group got together, sold memberships, and got an FHA loan to finance the purchase of timber property and construct the course.